 Comments on the in-flight entertainment system:

 In-flight entertainment at China Southern Airlines has improved dramatically in the past number of years.
-The Personal Television (PTV) behind each seat in first and business is a generous 16 inches, while in the economy class it is 6.9 inches.
+The size of the Personal Television (PTV) behind each seat in First and Business Class is a generous 16 inches, while in the Economy Class it is 6.9 inches.
 There are over 400 channels offering movies, songs, serials, TV serials, and even games in at least 5 different languages (Mandarin Chinese, Cantonese, English, French, Japanese, Korean, and others).
 All business and first class passengers are provided with noise cancellation headphones.
-In economy class, passengers are provided with normal headphones.
+In Economy Class, passengers are provided with normal headphones.

 Comments of professionalism of the cabin crew: